History of Air New Zealand: Rebirth and re-nationalisation

 In November 2003 Air New Zealand extended the successful low-cost domestic Express concept to trans-Tasman routes.
 Early indications are that this move has also proved successful, with an estimated 10% increase of bookings in the first few months of operation.
 On 30 June 2004 the airline commenced non-stop services from Auckland to San Francisco, the first new international destination for eight years.
 In September 2004 Air New Zealand was named Best Long Haul Airline in the seventh annual Condé Nast Traveler UK Readers' Awards.

 On 20 September 2004 the New Zealand High Court blocked Qantas' plan to buy 22% of Air New Zealand.
 Qantas and Air New Zealand decided not to lodge an appeal.
 However, both Ralph Norris and his counterpart at Qantas, Geoff Dixon, stated that the airlines would continue to assess other forms of cooperation that would not conflict with competition regulations.
 In October 2004 SIA sold its remaining stake in Air New Zealand.

 Air New Zealand started its first service to the mainland of China with the launch of Auckland to Shanghai in November 2006.
 Following that success Beijing was added on 18 July 2008.
 This route has since been terminated in July 2012.
 Flights to Bali resumed on 20 June 2012.
 Seasonal flights to Sunshine Coast a first for the Australian city began on 1 July 2012.
 This route made Air New Zealand the first overseas airline to fly into four cities of the Australian state of Queensland.

 Air New Zealand ended flights to Oamaru when it stopped its twice daily service from Christchurch on 1 January 2010.

 Wānaka lost its only air service when Air New Zealand ended its link from Christchurch on 31 January 2013.
 However Perth to Christchurch seasonal non-stop flights will resume on 4 December 2013.
 Air New Zealand has begun another expansion of its international services with flights to Singapore resuming and the opening up of Houston and Buenos Aires.
 Flights to Houston and Buenos Aires began in December 2015.
 Air New Zealand ended all Beech 1900D 19 seat flights in 2014/15 and ended air services to Kaitaia, Whakatane and Whanganui.

+In 2005, Rob Fyfe COO took over as CEO.